 TUPMIFA does not preclude the Board of Directors from spending below the original value of donor-restricted contributions in accordance with the prescribed standards of prudence.
-From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor specified as a fund of perpetual duration.
-Deficiencies of this nature are reported in net assets with donor restrictions as an aggregate deficiency of the fair value.
-No such deficiencies existed at December 31, 2021 or 2020.
+An endowment fund is underwater if the fair value of the fund's investments falls below the amount required to be maintained in perpetuity because of declines in the fair value of investments and/or continued appropriation and spending in accordance with prudent measures.
+No such deficiencies existed at December 31, 2022 or 2021.